 |Investors||LGT Impact Ventures, Caspian Impact Investments, Aspada, Northern Arc|

-So this was our list of agriculture startups in India.
+This was our list of agriculture companies in India.
+Hope this helps you in having agritech business idea you can start with.
 If you know any great agriculture startup which we should feature, please mention it in the comment.